louadi/RNA-Seq-DIGGER/README.md

 ## Data Sources
-The transcript expressions using RNAseq were obtained from the Cancer Genome Atlas pan-cancer dataset (https://xenabrowser.net/datapages/).
-[Ensembl BioMart](https://www.ensembl.org/biomart/martview) tool was used to annotate and to map genes, transcripts and proteins.
+The transcript expressions using RNAseq were obtained from [the Cancer Genome Atlas pan-cancer dataset](https://xenabrowser.net/datapages/).
+[BioMart](https://www.ensembl.org/biomart/martview) tool was used to annotate and to map genes, transcripts and proteins.

 ## For more Details check out DIGGER